mpenning/ansible_junos_bgp/ansible/README.md

 When the ansible playbook runs, the variables listed in `host_vars/*.yml` are fed into `templates/juniper_config.j2` and rendered as a Junos set configuration file.
 Any number of routers, BGP peers, and any number of interfaces can be configured with a given Ansible playbook run.

 That Junos set configuration file is used to configure the router.

+## Future Improvements

+- The existing j2 template under `templates/` uses Junos `set` format configurations, which cannot be used with `juniper_junos_config` merge strategy... generating native brace-delimited Junos configurations should (in principle) allow merging configurations